-Therefore, if a natural person receives amounts on the entrepreneur account that have been paid to a natural person for providing services and that are subject to taxation on the basis of the Simplified Business Income Taxation Act, the legal person becomes taxable obligation to pay income tax (rate 20/80) on expenses unrelated to business (subsection 34 (13) and clauses 51 1) and 2) of the Income Tax Act).
+Therefore, if a natural person receives amounts on the entrepreneur account that have been paid to a natural person from a resident company, non-profit association, foundation or religious association which is a legal person (hereinafter also ‘a payer’) for providing services and which are subject to taxation on the basis of the Simplified Business Income Taxation Act, these persons will be subject to additional income tax (rate 20/80) from expenses unrelated to business (subsection 34 (13) and clauses 51 1)–3) of the Income Tax Act).

-An entrepreneur account owner is obligated to inform the legal person of the fact that it provides the service through an entrepreneur account and that the service is taxable under the Simplified Business Income Taxation Act.
-Based on this, a legal person knows that it is obligated to pay income tax on expenses not related to business (rate 20/80) and declare the paid amount in form TSD Annex 6, code 6080.
+An entrepreneur account owner is obligated to inform the payer of the fact that it provides the service through an entrepreneur account and that the service is taxable under the Simplified Business Income Taxation Act.
+Based on this, the payer knows that it is obligated to pay income tax on expenses not related to business (rate 20/80) and declare the paid amount in form TSD Annex 6, code 6080.

-If the entrepreneur account owner does not report that he or she is providing the service through an entrepreneur account, the legal person is obligated to tax the payment made to a natural person for the service with all labour (salary) taxes.
+If the entrepreneur account owner does not report that he or she is providing the service through an entrepreneur account, the payer is obligated to tax the payment made to a natural person for the service with all labour (salary) taxes.